Stuffed Pork Chops with Cranberry Glaze

 - zest and juice of 1 large orange

 - Melt butter in a saucepan and cook shallots for 1-2 minutes over medium heat, stirring often.
 Add chopped mushrooms and cook for a few minutes.
 Add rice, broth, seasonings for stuffing and chopped chestnuts.
 Reduce heat to medium-low, cover pot and cook for 20 minutes, or until rice is fluffy and cooked through.
 Remove from heat and let mixture cool for 10-15 minutes.

 - Place sauce ingredients in a small saucepan and simmer on high heat for 1 minute, stirring often.
 Reduce heat to medium-low and let sauce simmer for 3-4 more minutes, or until thickened.
 Remove from heat, cover and keep warm.
 Reserve 1/3 of sauce for serving.
 If it gets too thick, add 1 tablespoon of water and reheat on stove stop before using.

 - Preheat grill for medium high heat.

-- Place chops on grill and cook for 8 minutes, turn, baste with glaze, and cook for another 8 minutes.
+- Place chops on the grill and cook for 8 minutes, turn, baste with glaze, and cook for another 8 minutes.
 Repeat process until the internal temperature of the pork chops reach 165 degrees F. It is important to cook these well done since there is stuffing involved.
 If any flare-ups occur, move chops to a cooler part of the grill and finish cooking over indirect heat.

-- Once cooked through, remove chops from grill and place onto a cutting board.
+- Once cooked through, remove chops from grill and place onto a clean cutting board.
 Let meat stand for 3-4 minutes or until the toothpicks have cooled off enough to handle.
 Carefully remove toothpicks and serve with warmed reserved glaze on top.